Snow storm pounds U.S. Northeast, closing schools, snarling commutes

 Boston public schools along with dozens of schools throughout New England canceled classes on Thursday as local officials and forecasters warned of whiteout conditions and slick roads.

+Treacherous driving conditions and large snow banks meant many schools in New Jersey were closed for a second day.
+Outside New York City in the commuter city of Montclair alone, there were more than 100 streets closed due to down trees or power lines, city officials said.
+New Jersey State Police said on Thursday there were more than 530 crashes on the state’s roads during the previous day’s storm.

+New Jersey also was hit with power outages that hit more than 230,000 customers, according to a state outage tracker compiled by the news website NJ.com

-Amtrak suspended passenger train services between New York City and Boston until at least 11 a.m.
-EST and canceled dozens of other routes on Thursday.
+Amtrak resumed passenger train services between New York City and Boston on a modified schedule after they were suspended for hours earlier on Thursday.
+Dozens of other routes were canceled.

 New York City residents woke to blue skies on Thursday with melting streaks of sidewalk slush the only reminder of the previous day’s bad weather.
 But many commuters traveling to the city from New Jersey were foiled.